 It’s useful AND personalized as much as possible.

 Everyone sends product updates, the latest corporate announcements, helpful generic tips, and so on.
 That content is focused on the seller.
+That content is useful but it doesn’t help your prospect or client with meeting their goals.

-The important thing to do is to reflect those in terms of how they apply to your prospect.
 With the first sales follow-up, you can refer to your in-person interactions and position your product.

 But with the second email or phone call onward, it is not easy to write something meaningful except the good old “I’m checking in to see if now is a good time to reconnect…” or “here are top 10 reasons why….”